jtannas/katachi/docs/HASH_COMPARISON_DESIGN.md

         - Determine if the SKey is required or optional.
             - Is the SKey a general matching rule?
                 - Yes: Consider it optional.
-                - No: Tt's a specific key.
+                - No: It's a specific key.
 Does the corresponding SValue contain :$undefined?
                     - Yes: SKey is optional.
                     - No: SKey is required.
         - Check if the SKey is present in the VHash.